sirosen/slyp/README.md

 _disabled by default_

-'two non-adjacent AST branches have identical but trivial contents'
+'two non-adjacent AST branches have identical trivial contents'

     if x is True:
         return None